Skip to Content

 Diagram: Yzmo / Maxrossomachin / CC BY-SA

-The above diagram shows the Titanic (in black) in comparison to the Queen Mary 2 mentioned above.
-For reference a person, car, bus and plane are also shown.
+The above diagram shows the Titanic (in black) compared to the Queen Mary 2.
+For reference, a person, car, bus and plane are also shown.

 Do Modern Cruise Ships Have More Lifeboats Than The Titanic?

-The sinking of the Titanic in 1912 brought about many changes, the most famous of which being the number of lifeboats required by a ship.
-In 1914 The International Convention for the Safety of Life at Sea (SOLAS) was created to provide guidelines that ships must follow.
+The sinking of the Titanic in 1912 brought about many changes, the most famous being the number of lifeboats required by a ship.

 Modern cruise ships must have the following:

-• Enclosed of partially enclosed lifeboats for 50% of the ships capacity on each side (totally 100%).
+• Enclosed partially enclosed lifeboats for 50% of the ship’s capacity on each side (total 100%).

-The Titanic actually had space on board to carry many wooden lifeboats but it was decided that only 16 lifeboats and 4 collapsable life rafts would be enough.
+The Titanic actually had space on board to carry many wooden lifeboats, but it was decided that 16 lifeboats and four collapsible life rafts would be enough.

-Had the maximum amount of wooden lifeboats that the Titanic could hold had been carried there would have been more than enough space for all passengers and crew of the Titanic.
+Had the maximum amount of wooden lifeboats that the Titanic could hold been carried, there would have been more than enough space for all passengers and crew.

-The Titanic Had a Different to Modern Cruise Ships
+The Titanic Was Different to Modern Cruise Ships

-When the Titanic sunk she was sailing from Southampton, UK to New York City, USA via Cobh in Ireland.
-The black circle shown on the picture below is where the Titanic sank.
+When the Titanic sank, she was sailing from Southampton, UK, to New York City, USA, via Cobh ( then called Queenstown) in Ireland.
+She hit an Iceberg – 1,517 died.

-The Titanic had electricity onboard AND A SWIMMING POOL which was incredible for the time.
-You can find out more in the posts below.
+Titanic was a state-of-the-art Ocean Liner.
+She had electricity onboard and a swimming pool for her passengers.
+This was incredible for the time.
+You can find out more about this in the post below.

 Free Insiders Cruise Line Guide